Microarea/tbde-samples/TBCloud/MyMagoStudio/Readme.md

-# Task Builder Cloud : MyMagoStudio Sample Code
+# Task Builder Cloud: MyMagoStudio Sample Code

-This area contains sample code related to MyMagoStudio product.
-We can find following folders:
+This area contains sample code related to the MyMagoStudio product.
+The following folders are available:

-* <b>MyBLService</b>: a microservice sample receiveing MyMagoStudio events.
-It implements swagger UI too.
+* **MyBLService**: a sample microservice that receives MyMagoStudio events.
+It also includes a Swagger UI implementation.
+* **Courses**: a sample standard application created using the default microservice available starting from version 2.5.